 A critical thinker, Kara assesses all aspects of a scenario and visualizes possible outcomes before setting an end goal.
-It’s a method that has suited her well both in her role as a consultant at Hedges and previously as the Community Investment and Grants Officer at the Hancock County Community Foundation where she managed the grantmaking and nonprofit capacity building services of the foundation.
+It’s a method that has suited her well both in her role as a consultant at Hedges and previously as a Community Investment and Grants Officer at a Community Foundation and an Executive Director at a mental health-focused nonprofit.
 With nonprofit leadership and funder experience, she comes to Hedges with a broad and balanced outlook.

 In her free time, Kara and her husband make it a priority to introduce their children to new activities, people, and places, with the goal of instilling a sense of understanding and respect for the community.